Krylov complexity of many-body localization: Operator localization in Krylov basis: Conclusion

+The zero mode of the single-particle hopping problem is an integral of the motion of the dynamics.
+A localized zero mode is therefore a natural candidate as a local integral of motion.
+We indeed observe a localized zero mode in the MBL regime, though we also observe an apparent localization of the zero mode in the ergodic regime.
+A more detailed finite-size scaling of the localization length may be warranted to further distinguish the behavior of the zero modes between these two regimes.

-Perhaps somewhat surprisingly, even though the asymptotic behaviour of the Lanczos coefficients are the same in both MBL and ergodic phases, the corresponding single particle hopping problem is localized in the MBL phase if initialized on the first site, resulting in a bounded Krylov complexity in time.
-Note that we show this for both extrapolated and unextrpolated Lanczos coefficients.
-In contrast, the Krylov complexity in the ergodic phase grows superpolynomially in time~\cite{parkerUniversal2019}, corresponding to the delocalization of the single particle.
+Perhaps somewhat surprisingly, even though the asymptotic behaviour of the Lanczos coefficients are the same in both MBL and ergodic regimes, the emergent single-particle hopping problem is localized in the MBL regime if initialized on the first site.
+This is supported by our results of the bounded Krylov complexity in time, wavefunction profile and return probability, for both the original and the extrapolated $b_n$.
+This is in sharp contrast with the Krylov complexity in the ergodic regime, which is expected to grow superpolynomially in time~\cite{parkerUniversal2019}, corresponding to the delocalization of the emergent single particle.
 On the other hand, the Krylov complexity for ``$\ell$-bit" grows linearly in time, due to the different choices of the Krylov basis.
+Physically, this reflects the decoherence dynamics of the $\ell$-bit $\hat{\tau}^x_0$.

-We comment on some questions and future directions motivated from our results.
-As our results have shown, the single particle hopping problem is localized when initialized on the first site in MBL phase but propagates superpolynomially fast and therefore is delocalized in the ergodic phase.
-From this perspective, can we study or understand the MBL-ergodic transition from this corresponding single particle localization-delocalization transition?
-It would also be interesting to understand the properties of the spectral function or auto-correlation function at the MBL transition from this point of view, and to deepen our understanding of possible experimental signatures of MBL-ergodic transition.
+We comment on some questions and future directions motivated by our results.
+As our result suggests, the single-particle hopping problem is localized when initialized on the first site in MBL regime but propagates superpolynomially fast and delocalizes in the ergodic regime.
+Since the Lanczos method provides an alternative extrapolation scheme to the thermodynamic limit, can we infer the behavior of the MBL system in the thermodynamic limit from this perspective?
+If so, can we study or understand the MBL-ergodic transition from this emergent single-particle localization-delocalization transition?
+It would also be interesting to understand the properties of the spectral function or auto-correlation function at the MBL-ergodic crossover or transition from this point of view, and to deepen our understanding of the possible experimental signatures.